-$is_game_over(, claim_draw: bool = False) \rightarrow bool$
+outcome (, claim_draw: bool = False) $\rightarrow$ Optional[chess.Outcome]

-Checks if the game is over due to checkmate, stalemate, insufficient material, the seventyfive-move rule, fivefold repetition or a variant end condition.
+Checks if the game is over due to checkmate, stalemate, insufficient material, the seventyfive-move rule, fivefold repetition, or a variant end condition.
+Returns the chess.Outcome if the game has ended, otherwise None.